 - A chronological description of the candidate's contributions to research and other creative activities.

 - A listing of documentation provided for sections 5-7 above.
-Supplementary materials may be included in the electronic dossier (preferred) or may be submitted in a single binder.
+Supplementary materials should be included in the electronic dossier.

 If the candidate desires, the following may be included:

 - A chronological description of the candidate's service to the community.
 (Service to the Community may be used as additional support.)

 A sample electronic dossier is available at G:\UGALibs\EDossier\Example dossier - html.

 Electronic dossiers are preferred and should be submitted on portable media (e.g. CD, DVD, flash drive).
 Supplementary materials may be included in the electronic dossier.
 Please note that dossiers will not be returned until after the Board of Regents approves the promotion decision.

 The Committee on Promotion, in strict confidence, will review all documentation and vote on all candidates.
 A Committee member who feels that he or she cannot vote in an individual case because of a conflict of interest will abstain.
 Voting will be by written ballot, and decisions will be determined by majority vote.
 For each candidate the Committee will forward its recommendation, the vote tally, and a narrative supporting the recommendation to the University Librarian and Associate Provost by the first Friday in November.
 After formal approval of the promotions by the Board of Regents (traditionally after the Board's April meeting), the chair will request authorization from the Libraries Faculty Advisory Board to destroy all ballots, delete e-Dossiers from the server, and return electronic (e.g., CDs) dossiers to the candidates.
 Original letters of reference will be retained according to the University of Georgia Retention Standards.